-- Faculty: Xinlei Wang, Agricultural and Biological Engineering (ABE) Professor (Email)
+- Faculty: Xinlei Wang, Professor of Agricultural and Biological Engineering (ABE) (Email)

 - Staff: Mike Larson (Chair), Facilities & Services Utility Production/Electricity Purchasing (Email) Read more about Mike

 - Staff: Tim Mies, Energy Farm Deputy Operations Director (Email) Read more about Tim

-- SWATeam Clerk: John Flanagan, student in Mechanical Engineering (Email)
+- SWATeam Clerk: John Flanagan, Mechanical Engineering (Email)

-- Angus Rockett, Materials Science and Engineering Professor (Email) Read more about Angus
+- Angus Rockett, former Materials Science and Engineering Professor (2014-15) Read more about Angus

 - Drew O’Bryan, student (2014-15)